serverless/blog/posts/2018-01-15-serverless-cors-api-gateway.md

              cors: true # <-- CORS!
    ```

 2. To handle the [CORS headers](#cors-response-headers), return the CORS headers in your response.
-The main headers are `Access-Control-Allow-Origin` and `Access-Control-Allow-Credentials` You can use the example below or check out the middleware libraries discussed below to help with this.
+The main headers are `Access-Control-Allow-Origin` and `Access-Control-Allow-Credentials`.

+You can use the example below, or check out the middleware libraries discussed below to help with this:

 	```javascript
 	'use strict';